Open topic with navigation

-Here, you can enable and disable availability and performance alerts for the monitor.
-Note that to receive alerts, you need to configure alert recipients.
-By default, the monitor sends alerts to all configured recipients, but you can target alerts to specific recipients by using recipient groups.
+Here you can configure availability and performance alerts for the monitor or individual steps.
+To receive alerts, you need to have alert recipients configured.
+By default, the monitor sends alerts to all configured recipients, but you can target alerts to specific recipients by selecting recipient groups for this monitor.

-Select this to send alerts when the monitor detects errors like HTTP errors, timeouts, or incorrect website content.
+Select this check box to send alerts when the monitor detects errors like HTTP errors, timeouts, or incorrect website content.
 The monitor status turns red in these cases.

 Select this to send alerts when the monitor response time exceeds the specified value.
 See Performance Alerts for a description of available settings and to learn how to set up these alerts.
 Note that, for multi-step monitors, the response time thresholds should include the total response time for all test steps.